terryblue99/terryblue99.github.io/_posts/2020-01-07-react_redux_portfolio_project.markdown

 12. The application should have some minimal styling: like react-bootstrap, but additional CSS may be included

 I used Github branches to code and test my application as I developed it and merged those with the master branch when successfully tested.

+I encountered a major problem when testing the completed app.
+It turned out that SQLite3, the default Rails DB, was being locked occasionally when async operations were executing.
+This caused the process running to fail, leaving behind orphaned images.
+To solve this problem I had to convert to the MYSQL DB which did not produce the same problem.
+I was also able to upgrade from Rails 5 to Rails 6 which made the conversion so much easier.
+Rails 6 introduces the "rails db:system:change" command to make this easier, using all the built-in generators for database.yml and more.

 **HELPERS**